arehmandev/Terraform-etcd/README.md

-# Terraform scripts for a HA etcd Cluster - Working and Tested as of 08/01/17
+# Terraform scripts for a HA etcd Cluster

-This script creates:
+### This script creates:

+- 3 x t2.micro CoreOS EC2 instances
 - A VPC that spans 2 AZs.
 - 4 Subnets (2 private, 2 public.
 1 of each per AZ) - the etcd instances are by default configured to private subnets
 - An autoscaling group and launch configuration.